ahx/openapi_first/README.md

 OpenapiFirst consists of these Rack middlewares:

 - [`OpenapiFirst::Router`](#OpenapiFirst::Router) – Finds the OpenAPI operation for the current request or returns 404 if no operation was found.
 This can be customized.
+- [`OpenapiFirst::ResponseValidation`](#OpenapiFirst::ResponseValidation) Validates the response and raises an exception if the response body is invalid.
 - [`OpenapiFirst::RequestValidation`](#OpenapiFirst::RequestValidation) – Validates the request against the API description and returns 400 if the request is invalid.

+And these Rack apps:
 - [`OpenapiFirst::Responder`](#OpenapiFirst::Responder) calls the [handler](#handlers) found for the operation, sets the correct content-type and serializes the response body to json if needed.
 - [`OpenapiFirst::RackResponder`](#OpenapiFirst::RackResponder) calls the [handler](#handlers) found for the operation as a normal Rack application (`call(env)`) and returns the result as is.
-- [`OpenapiFirst::ResponseValidation`](#OpenapiFirst::ResponseValidation) Validates the response and raises an exception if the response body is invalid.

 ## OpenapiFirst::Router